 Workout profiles80+

-Using the Whoop 4.0 For Workouts
+What Does the Whoop 4.0 Track?

 If you take one thing away from this Whoop 4.0 review let it be this: This is not your run-of-the-mill fitness tracker.
 For one, it doesn’t count how many steps you take throughout the day, which matters to some people (as a New York City native, I happen to love seeing how many miles I’ve walked each day).